Chinese Medicine Board of Australia - Patient health records

 Clinical records

-All states have requirements for health record retention in the public sector, but only Victoria, NSW and ACT have laws which apply to private sector health records.
+All states have requirements for health record retention in the public sector, but only Victoria, NSW and ACT have laws that apply to private sector health records.
 In these states private sector health records must be kept for seven years after the last treatment was provided for an adult patient.
 Where the patient was aged less than 18 years, records must be kept until the patient turns 25 years old.

 In states without specific record retention policies registrants are reminded that records are created and maintained to serve the best interests of patients and to contribute to the safety and continuity of their Chinese medicine care.
 Patient records are also necessary to respond to patient complaints.
-For these reasons records should not only be retrained until they are no longer required to manage the patients care, but also until after the statute of limitations on personal injuries has expired in that state.
+For these reasons records should not only be retained until they are no longer required to manage the patients care, but also until after the statute of limitations on personal injuries has expired in that state.

 It is the registrant’s responsibility to be familiar with and comply with their relevant state laws regarding patient health record retention.